MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-cloud-app-security-govt-service-description.md

 ## Notifications and automation

 Admin email notifications for alerts, as well as notifications sent to users when a breach is detected, are not supported at this time.

-## Security configuration assessments

-Security configuration assessments for AWS are not supported.

 ## Azure Sentinel integration